-- 20. At the bottom, check on Preview so you can see the changes and: - Reduce the Size to 75%. - Change the Spacing to 110%. - 21.
+- 20. At the bottom, check on Preview so you can see the changes and: - reduce the Size to 75% - change the Spacing to 110% - 21.
 Click OK.
-Illustrator will then ask if you want to apply these changes to existing strokes.
+When you click OK, Illustrator will ask if you want to apply these changes to existing strokes.
 Click Apply to Strokes to confirm. - 22.
 To finish them off, let's make them not quite so bright.
-In the Appearance panel, find the last underlined Opacity at the bottom of the panel and click it to open the Transparency panel.
+In the Appearance panel, find the last underlined Opacity: at the bottom of the panel and click it to open the Transparency panel.
 Then change the Opacity to 50%.

-(IMPORTING AND STYLING THE SKY / CLOUD PHOTO)
+IMPORTING AND STYLING THE SKY / CLOUD PHOTO

-We have two photos that we want to use in this image.
-They were converted to CMYK in Photoshop and are ready to import into Illustrator.
+We have two images that were shot on a digital camera that we want to use in this image.
+They've already been converted to CMYK in Photoshop and are ready to import into Illustrator.

 - 1. In the Layers panel select the background layer. - 2.
 Go to File > Place. - 3.
 In the seminarFiles-earthConference folder you downloaded, click once on the file named sun-clouds.tif to select it, but do NOT hit Place yet! - 4.
-At the bottom of the window make sure Link is checked on.
-(Mac users may need to click the Options button to see this.) - 5.
-Click Place. - 6.
-The photo is loaded into your cursor.
-Position the cursor at the top left of the page and click once to place it onto the page. - 7.
-Drag the photo up so the clouds look good in the empty area at the top of the page (above the swooshes).
-Don't worry that parts of the image hang off the top of the page or fall under the swooshes. - The photo is full color (not the green we want) and too tall, so let's fix it.
-In the Appearance panel, click on Opacity to open the Transparency panel. - 9.
-As shown below, choose the Luminosity blending mode and 40% Opacity:
+At the bottom of the window make sure Link is checked on, then click Place. - 5.
+Position the image so the placement of the clouds looks good in the empty area at the top of the page (above the swooshes).
+Don't worry when parts of the image hang off the page or fall under the swooshes. - 6.
+As you can see, the image is full color and too big, but not to worry, all will be fixed.
+In the Appearance panel, click on Opacity to open the Transparency panel. - 7.
+Choose Luminosity blending mode and 40% Opacity, as shown below.

-NOTE: The Luminosity blending mode takes the light/dark values from the image and blends them with the color(s) behind the image.
+NOTE: Luminosity blend mode takes the light/dark values from the image and blends them with the color(s) behind the image.
 It only takes the photo's lightness/darkness, NOT its color.